Kaminario/echo-public-docs/README.md

 # Silk Echo

-Silk Echo offers a powerful solution for creating application-consistent snapshots of databases.
-With this capability, you can capture the state of a database on one host with precision and reliability.
+Silk Echo offers a powerful solution for creating application-consistent or crash-consistent snapshots of databases.

+With silk, you can capture application-consistent state of a database on one host with precision and reliability.
 These snapshots can then be used to create an identical copy of the database on a different host.
 The process is flexible, allowing you to perform it manually for specific needs or integrate it into automated workflows to streamline operations.
 This ensures consistent, efficient, and error-free database replication.

+For rapid data capture, crash-consistent snapshots offer a fast and reliable way to preserve system state instantly.
+These snapshots enable quick recovery from failures or disaster scenarios.
+However, since they do not ensure application-level consistency, databases and transactional applications may require log replay or application-consistent snapshots for full data integrity.

 ## Prerequisites